 Angels are God’s messengers.
 The Greek and Hebrew words for angel mean “messenger.”
-They serve God as we should.
-They are spiritual beings that are prominent in the Bible and have been significant in carrying out God’s will.
+They are spiritual beings that play a significant role in carrying out God’s will.
 God created angels just as He created us, and He has a purpose for them just as He does for us.
 Nehemiah 9:6 says, “You have made heaven… with all their host.”
-And Paul says that “all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers” (Colossians 1:16).
-In the Bible, there are three types of angels mentioned: cherubim (Genesis 3:24), seraphim (Isaiah 6:2), and hosts, which are referred to whenever the Bible says “the Lord God of hosts.”
-They each serve a different purpose.
-Within these types, there is also a hierarchy—with the archangel, Michael, having the most authority.
-Each angel has their own job description and carries out God’s will by communicating His messages, both by what they say and what they do (Psalm 103:20-21).
+And Paul says, “All things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers” (Colossians 1:16).
+In the Bible, there are three types of angels mentioned: cherubim (Genesis 3:24), seraphim (Isaiah 6:2), and hosts.
+Whenever the Bible describes God as “the Lord God of hosts,” it’s another way of saying He is the Lord of the angels.

-Do I have a guardian angel?
+Do I Have a Guardian Angel?

-Guardian angels are a very popular subject in our culture.
+Guardian angels are a popular subject in our culture.
 Sometimes people, even non-Christians, say their guardian angels saved them in near-death experiences.
-Oftentimes, people believe that their loved ones who have passed come back to earth as their guardian angel to watch over them.
+Oftentimes, people believe their loved ones who have passed come back to earth as their guardian angel to watch over them.
 As far as I can determine, there are just two verses in the Bible that indicate there might be guardian angels in today’s world.
 In Matthew 18:10 Jesus says, “Take heed that you do not despise one of these little ones, for I say to you that in heaven their angels always see the face of My Father who is in heaven.”
-Seemingly, some of God’s angels are assigned to stand ready before the Father to respond instantly to His command for protection and care over these children.
+Seemingly, some of God’s angels stand ready before the Father to respond instantly to His command for protection and care over these children.
 Jesus calls these particular angels “their angels,” which has made many believe everyone has an angel—a guardian angel.
 The second passage is in Acts 12, where an angel freed Peter from prison.
 After his release, he went to a house where a group of Christians was praying for his release.
 When the servant who heard Peter’s knock answered the door, she was so excited she left him outside and ran to tell the other believers.
 They didn’t believe her and reasoned that the person at the door must be Peter’s angel.

 There have also been times in the Bible when angels have come to assist one of God’s chosen.
 After Lazarus died, angels carried him to Abraham’s bosom.
 And Elisha and his servant were surrounded by many angels.
 The psalmist writes that all the angels rally for the protection of one saint.